alexanderameye/linework.ameye.dev/docs/Features/Instanced Drawing.md

 Meshes drawn using these techniques can usually be outlined however some things need to be taken into account.

-**Layer or RenderingLayerMask**

-To only apply an outline on specific meshes, you will need to set the correct layer/rendering layer on the outline.

-For example, `Graphics.DrawProcedural` takes in a `Layer` parameter.
+## Layer or RenderingLayerMask

+Linework uses the concept of `Layer` or `RenderingLayerMask` to control which objects receive outlines.
+For meshes drawn through code, you will need to set the appropriate layers.

+**Graphics.DrawProcedural**

+Takes in a `Layer` parameter which you can use.
+Does not support `RenderingLayerMask`.

+**Graphics.RenderMeshIndirect**

-For example, `Graphics.RenderMeshIndirect` takes in a `RenderParams` parameter on which you can set either `RenderParams.renderingLayerMask` or `RenderParams.layer`.
+Takes in a `RenderParams` parameter on which you can set either `RenderParams.renderingLayerMask` or `RenderParams.layer`.

-Then on your outline set the corresponding `Layer` or `Rendering Layer`.

-**Vertex Animation**
+See [[Outline Layers]] for more information.

+## Vertex Animation

 You will need to enable the `Vertex Animation` toggle on your outline for the outlines to show up in the correct position.